taher-mulla/Chatbot-Game-v.2/README.md

 ## Description

 This application is development on the [Chatbot v.1](https://github.com/taher-mulla/Chatbot-Game-v.1.git).
-I have iproved this to be a client-server application, here the client machine is operated by the user who plays the game.
-This cleint will communicate with the server and will be given the questions, answers and score.
+I have improved this to be a client-server application, here the client machine is operated by the user who plays the game.
+This client will communicate with the server and will be given the questions, answers and score.
 I am using a database that has the movie name and character name in a .txt file.
 The questions and answers are taken from here.
 This project should be looked as a demonstration or example of how to write a client-server application, exchange data between them, etc. To look at or understanding individual parts of this project such as client-server application, threads, using a database, javafx, etc work, pls refer to my repository [here](https://github.com/taher-mulla/Java.git).
 You can see codes from all different java topics here.

 [Back To The Top](#chatbot-game-v2)